arpitbbhayani/articles/blogs/isolation-forest.md

 ### Internal Node

 Internal nodes are non-leaf and contain the split value, split attribute and pointers to two child sub-trees.
-Internal node is always a parent of two child sub-trees making the entire decision tree a proper binary tree.
+Internal node is always a parent to two child sub-trees making the entire decision tree a proper binary tree.

 ### External Node